top of page

 Different rapier masters differed on whether the swords should be touching, with Capo Ferro saying 'No!
 Otherwise your opponent knows what you are doing', and other masters saying 'Yes!
 But only lightly'.

 This can be considered a 'weak stringer' - blue has stringered the weak of orange's blade with the weak of blue's blade.
+It can also be considered 'finding the blade' - meaning you are close to their blade but not yet in control of it.

 Notice how, if blue's blade was straight forward, the swords wouldn't cross.
 However, because blue's sword is pointing a little to the side, over orange's blade, blue has 'more' of their blade over 'less' of orange's blade.
 This, along with the slight pointing to the side, gives blue an advantage of leverage.
-If orange was to attempt to thrust at blue now, orange's point would likely miss and get pushed offline.

 Blue now steps forwards again, turning their hand more into quarta, and placing the middle of their blade, or even their strong, over orange's weak:

 This has gained blue a strong stringer.
 Even more so than before, if orange was to thrust forward at blue, they would miss completely, and even worse they would skewer themself on blue's point.
+This can be considered 'gaining the blade'.

 From here, blue can step forward again, or lunge, or even lean forward (depending on how far away they are), and thrust orange in quarta.